STORY Dining in Japan Explore Japan's varied culinary scene

 Udon and Soba

 Ramen is not the only noodle dish in Japan.
 Soba noodles, made from buckwheat, and udon noodles, made from wheat flour, are a must try for any noodle lover.
 These noodles can be eaten wet or dry, hot or cold.
-The more traditional style involves green onions, ginger and a broth of soy sauce and fish stock.
+The more traditional style has green onions, ginger and a broth flavored with soy sauce and fish stock or other ingredients.